Azure/azure-cosmos-dotnet-v2/Readme.md

-# Microsoft Azure Cosmos DB .NET SDK Version 2
+# Microsoft Azure Cosmos DB .NET SDK Version 2 - modified by dana in branch
 This project provides a client tools or utilities in .NET that makes it easy to interact with Azure Cosmos DB.
 Azure cosmos DB is published with nuget name [Microsoft.Azure.DocumentDB](https://www.nuget.org/packages/Microsoft.Azure.DocumentDB/).

 ## Microsoft Azure Cosmos DB .NET SDK Version 3 is GA